 The table below is an extract from the Federated Hermes - Companies engaged by theme 2021 report for Brunel filtered to show fashion companies held by Wiltshire Pension Fund.
 It should be noted that Hermes do not engage with every company on every theme, but are focussed on those that are identified as priorities.
 This is not exhaustive, but serves to illustrate that Natural Resources, Pollution, Waste and Circular Economy along with Human Rights are recurring themes in this industry.

 Wiltshire Pension Fund has a culture and vision that is supported by a series of 16 Strategic Vision Goals (SVGs).
 These are outcome focussed and SVG 11, Responsible ownership and stewardship, is particularly relevant in this area.
+You can read more about this on the 'Our vision goals and values' page. |

 The United Nations Sustainable Development Goals are a call for action to promote prosperity while protecting the planet.
 They recognize that ending poverty must go hand-in-hand with strategies that build economic growth and address a range of social needs including education, health, social protection, and job opportunities, while tackling climate change and environmental protection.
+While primarily aimed at governments and policy making, the Goals are increasingly used in the context of institutional investment.
+Read more on inclusive and sustainable economic growth, employment and decent work for all and why it matters on the United Nations website. |